revature-13Aug18-java/code-samples-for-Maxwell-Mooney/P1-Maxwell-Mooney/README.md

 # Reimbursement Service
-Project 1 was a full-stack reimbursement app.
-It allowed two user roles of employee and manager, both could log in.
-It would check to ensure the log in credentials existed in the database and that they were correct so the user can log in.
-The employee would be able to update their profile information and submit new reimbursement requests.
-They could also view their current requests and their statuses.
-A manager can log in and view all their employees and create new ones as well.
-A manager could approve or deny requests and remove them once they were resolved.
-Reimbursements for specific employees could be viewed.
+The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
+All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
+Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
+Finance managers are authorized to approve and deny requests for expense reimbursement.

 Technology Stack:
 - Java